 Now I don’t claim to be a math genius.
 You have probably noticed that there are a few factors not discussed in the above example.
 First, what if you type lots of WPM, but make a bunch of mistakes.
 Well, any WPM average number was derived by accounting for these mistakes.
 According to Data Entry Home Business, WPM researchers go through and count the number of mistakes made and subtract that from the total number of words typed.
 For example, if someone typed 45 WPM and made three mistakes, their total WPM average would be 43 WPM.
 It might sound harsh, but if you really think about it, typing quickly without accuracy is somewhat pointless!

 These numbers also do not account for the time it takes someone to craft an article.
-After all, creativity and research takes time.
-Therefore, finishing a 1,000 word article in 20 min and making $300/hour simply won’t happen.
+After all, creativity and research take time.
+Therefore, finishing a 1,000-word article in 20 min and making $300/hour simply won’t happen.
 However, the numbers do give you a feel for the difference in time and money that occur.
 The numbers are mere representations.

 How to Improve Your Typing Speed

-If you find that increasing your typing speed would help improve your work, there are several different things you can do including take typing classes, practicing on your own by copying paragraphs of novels, or buying typing software.
+If you find that increasing your typing speed would help improve your work, there are several different things you can do including taking typing classes, practicing on your own by copying paragraphs from novels, or buying typing software.
 You can visit Top Ten Reviews to help you decide which software is the best fit for your needs.

 If you have no idea how many WPM you type and are wondering if you even need the help, visit CalculatorCat.com.
 I got 83 WPM, and according to the Guinness Book of World Records 2011, the fastest typist ever recorded was Michael Shestov who recorded over 200 WPM.
 What’s your time?